Social Services, Counseling & Community job market report cover, Dallas-Fort Worth-Arlington, TX, 2026-05

 Methodology and Confidence

 Confidence: Overall confidence: High.
-Recent local labor data and current local hiring proxies point in the same general direction.
+Recent local occupation data, metro labor context, and multiple directional salary and employer signals point to the same broad conclusion.

 Limitations